itinerare/Alcyone/README.md

 $ cp .env.example .env
 ```

+- See [here](https://www.php.net/manual/en/timezones.php) for a list of PHP-supported time zones.
-You will need to provide email information; in a pinch services that allow sending email via SMTP will do.
+- You will need to provide email information; in a pinch services that allow sending email via SMTP will do.

 ### Setting up